Cathedral of St. Mary of the Assumption (Trenton, New Jersey)

-The Cathedral of St. Mary of the Assumption, also known simply as St. Mary's Cathedral, is a Catholic cathedral in Trenton, New Jersey, United States.
+The Cathedral of St. Mary of the Assumption, also known simply as St. Mary's Cathedral, is a Catholic cathedral in Trenton, New Jersey, in the United States.
 Along with the Co-Cathedral of St. Robert Bellarmine in Freehold, it is the seat of the Diocese of Trenton.

+St. Mary of the Assumption Church was dedicated in 1871; it was designated as the Cathedral of St. Mary of the Assumption in 1881.
+Destroyed by fire in 1956, the cathedral was rebuilt and dedicated in 1959.